 Ever since I stopped taking ballet classes and rehearsing for performances most days of the week for hours on end, my fitness level has definitely suffered.
 I still keep up with regular walks/hikes, yoga and pilates and occasionally swimming, but I know I need to push myself more, especially since I love the feeling of being active as soon as I leave my desk job each day.

-Palo Alto has too many fitness options to choose from, which I love, so I decided to check out a few before my free Crunch membership started when Bitcasa moved to the new San Mateo office in July.
+Palo Alto has so many fitness options to choose from, which I love, so I decided to check out a few before my free Crunch membership started when Bitcasa moved to the new San Mateo office in July.
 So far, I’ve checked out Equinox (I was a member for most of 2013-2014); uforia studios, SoulCycle, The Dailey Method, Pure Barre, The Bar Method, and Core Studio.

 At Equinox, I loved that the $150/month (partially subsidized by work) included an amazing gym, unlimited fitness classes, a saline rooftop pool, a beautiful spa, impeccable locker rooms with cold eucalyptus towels, Kiehl’s products, and a eucalyptus steam room.
 I never regretted a trip to Equinox, but I found that, after a while, I wasn’t totally challenged by the workout classes anymore (my favorites were Danceation, TRX, Pilates, yoga) and wanted a change for a bit.